ffrank/puppet-mgmtgraph/README.md

   ifcmd: puppet yamlresource ... --noop | grep -q ^Notice:
 ```

-This means that testing the sync state of such a resource requires `mgmt` to launch a `puppet yamlresource` process.
+This means that testing the sync state of such a resource requires mgmt to launch a `puppet yamlresource` process.
 If that reports a change in `noop` mode, another `puppet yamlresource` is launched to perform the sync.
+(The jury is still out on whether the `noop` call is actually required.)

 In [conservative mode](#conservative-mode), this technique is also applied to resources that are generally
 translatable, but raise warnings about specific parameters or values.